manabuo/machine-learning-using-tensorflow/nonlinear_regression.md

 print("Model saved in file: {path}".format(path=save_path))
 ```

-Next, we create new `Seesion` and connect it to the graph.
-After that we load the previously saved model and continue with training the model.
+Next, we create new `Session` and connect it to the graph.
+After that, we load the previously saved model and continue with training the model.

 ```python
 # Restore model from previously saved model